Images¶

 method can be used and you can set the key

 that the image should have in the cache.
+You can retrieve all the keys in the cache using the keys

 You can also use ImageExtension.fromPixels()